In the world of German-language literature, thrilling crime fiction books or Kriminalromane have been particularly beloved for decades.

 And while all this is going on, the book observes the weakening of the Weimar Republic, and the growing presence of National Socialism looming in the background.
 A fantastic novel for those interested in hardboiled fiction + history!

-“Der nasse Fisch” is the first book of a series, following Gereon Rath’s investigations, which were adapted into the German TV show “Babylon Berlin” - a fantastic, critically acclaimed, neo-noir series filmed in German.
-We would also recommend checking this out!
+"Der nasse Fisch" is the first book of a series, following Gereon Rath's investigations, which were adapted into the German TV show "Babylon Berlin" — a fantastic, critically acclaimed, neo-noir series filmed in German.
+Several of the other books on this list have also been turned into German films over the years (Dürrenmatt and Arjouni in particular), so the screen route is a strong companion to the page.

 2. Der Verdacht [Best Detective Novel]

 The sequel to "Der Richter und sein Henker", "Der Verdacht" continues with the investigations of Swiss Criminal Inspektor Hans Bärlach.
-We've recommended the first novel in our blog post on the best German beginner books , but this one is just as thrilling.
+We've recommended the first novel in our roundup of beginner-friendly German books, but this one is just as thrilling.
+Worth flagging that Dürrenmatt is also a fixture in German classic literature syllabi — he's not just a Krimi author, which is part of why these short novels work as both genre fiction and as serious writing.

 Suspecting the doctor of faking his suicide and escaping the country before his certain imprisonment, Bärlach is determined to track him down and make him pay for his crimes, one way or another.